Single-domain antibody: Therapeutic

 Single-domain antibodies have been tested as a new therapeutic tool against multiple targets.
-In mice infected with influenza A virus subtype H5N1, nanobodies directed against hemaglutinin suppressed replication of the H5N1 virus in vivo and reduced morbidity and mortality.
-Nanobodies targeting the cell receptor binding domain of the virulence factors toxin A and toxin B of Clostridium difficile were shown to neutralize cytopathic effects in fibroblasts in vitro.
+In mice infected with influenza A virus subtype H5N1, Nanobodies directed against hemaglutinin suppressed replication of the H5N1 virus in vivo and reduced morbidity and mortality.
+Nanobodies targeting the cell receptor binding domain of the virulence factors toxin A and toxin B of Clostridioides difficile were shown to neutralize cytopathic effects in fibroblasts in vitro.
 Nanobody conjugates recognizing antigen presenting cells have been successfully used for tumor detection or targeted antigen delivery to generate strong immune response.

 Orally available single-domain antibodies against E. coli-induced diarrhoea in piglets have been developed and successfully tested.
 Other diseases of the gastrointestinal tract, such as inflammatory bowel disease and colon cancer, are also possible targets for orally available single-domain antibodies.

 Detergent-stable species targeting a surface protein of Malassezia furfur have been engineered for use in anti-dandruff shampoos.

-As an approach for photothermal therapy nanobodies binding to the HER2 antigen, which is overexpressed in breast and ovarian cancer cells, were conjugated to branched gold nanoparticles (see figure).
+As an approach for photothermal therapy Nanobodies binding to the HER2 antigen, which is overexpressed in breast and ovarian cancer cells, were conjugated to branched gold nanoparticles (see figure).
 Tumor cells were destroyed photothermally using a laser in a test environment.

 Caplacizumab, a single-domain antibody targeting von Willebrand factor is in clinical trials for the prevention of thrombosis in patients with acute coronary syndrome.
 A Phase II study examining ALX-0081 in high risk percutaneous coronary intervention has started in September 2009.

-Ablynx expects that their nanobodies might cross the blood–brain barrier and permeate into large solid tumours more easily than whole antibodies, which would allow for the development of drugs against brain cancers.
+Ablynx expects that their Nanobodies might cross the blood–brain barrier and permeate into large solid tumours more easily than whole antibodies, which would allow for the development of drugs against brain cancers.